arrayfire/afQuantumSim/benchmark/results.md

 ## Results
 ### QFT
-For the Quantum Fourier Transform, afQuantumSim is 5.5% slower than Qiskit and 13.2% faster than Quantum++.
+For the Quantum Fourier Transform, afQuantumSim is 76.5% faster than Qiskit and 111% faster than Quantum++.

 ### Grover Search
-For the Grover Search Algorithm, afQuantumSim is 9.4x slower than Qiskit and around 5.78x faster than Quantum++.
+For the Grover Search Algorithm, afQuantumSim is 7.3x slower than Qiskit and around 7.45x faster than Quantum++.

 ### Shor Prime Factorization Algorithm
-For the Shor algorithm, afQuantumSim is 55% slower and 45% slower than Qiskit and Quantum++ respectively.
+For the Shor algorithm, afQuantumSim is 16.8x faster and 20.3x faster than Qiskit and Quantum++ respectively.